weaveworks/weave-gitops-quickstart/pipelines-promotions-security/README.md

 kubectl apply -f tests --recursive
 ```

 You should see that the resources have been blocked.
-Weave Gitops UI cluster violations would look similar to:
+Weave GitOps UI cluster violations would look similar to:

 ![pipeline-security-violations.png](imgs%2Fpipeline-security-violations.png)